The Lloyd Martin Travelling Scholarship for Emerging Arts Leaders

 Alexandra and Lloyd Martin Family Foundation

-The Opera House acknowledges the generous support of the Alexandra and Lloyd Martin Family Foundation, which established and has funded the Scholarship since 2014.
+The Opera House acknowledges the generous support of the Alexandra and Lloyd Martin Family Foundation, which established and has funded the scholarship since 2014.

 Eligibility

-Applications will be accepted from current staff members of the Opera House, or current staff members of any of its eight flagship resident companies: the Australian Chamber Orchestra, Bangarra Dance Theatre, Bell Shakespeare, Opera Australia, Sydney Theatre Company, The Australian Ballet, Sydney Symphony Orchestra or Sydney Philharmonia Choirs.
+Applications will be accepted from current staff members of the Opera House, or current staff members of any of its eight flagship resident companies: Australian Chamber Orchestra, Bangarra Dance Theatre, Bell Shakespeare, Opera Australia, Sydney Theatre Company, The Australian Ballet, Sydney Symphony Orchestra or Sydney Philharmonia Choirs.

-Please note that the Scholarship focuses on people working in areas that are increasingly critical to the viability and success of arts companies and cultural institutions, such as digital technology, finance, commercial enterprises, philanthropy, sponsorship, education, marketing and communications.
+Please note that the scholarship focuses on people working in areas that are increasingly critical to the viability and success of arts companies and cultural institutions, such as digital technology, finance, commercial enterprises, philanthropy, sponsorship, education, marketing and communications.
 Applications from other areas will not, however, be excluded.

 Selection

-The selection panel for the Scholarship includes representatives of the Alexandra and Lloyd Martin Family Foundation; a representative of the Opera House; and an independent external panel member.
+The selection panel for the scholarship includes representatives of the Alexandra and Lloyd Martin Family Foundation, a representative of the Opera House and an independent external panel member.
 The selection panel’s decision at all stages of the process will be final and no correspondence will be entered into.

 Previous winners

-Please contact the Opera House’s Philanthropy Department on 02 9250 7077 or email us at scholarships@sydneyoperahouse.com.
+Please contact the Opera House’s Philanthropy Department on 02 9250 7678 or email us at scholarships@sydneyoperahouse.com.